Sentinel QMSv5 · AuditLog.AI · Technology

-• Evidence always remains local — no PHI or trial data leaves the node.
+• Evidence remains local — no patient or trial data is transferred.

 End-to-End Proof-of-Unchanged Pipeline